joshfreeman00/MatchTheDoggo/README.md

 ### Colour scheme

-* The colour scheme of the game is green and white, these two colours provide excellent contrast and porvides a feel of nature and harmony throughout.
+* The colour scheme of the game is green and white, these two colours provide excellent contrast and provides a feel of nature and harmony throughout.

 ![colour-theme](docs/color-theme.jpeg)